AsadMoinuddin152/Exploring-Cards/README.md

 # Exploring-Cards

+On the start of the website there a blur effect going on which revels the actual website.
-This project Enables the user to toggle between the panel which exapands on click the panels
+This project Enables the user to toggle between the panel which expands on click the panels